What Are Crates in Rust?

 Using the Library in Another Crate

-- Add the library as a dependency in another crate’s Cargo.toml:
+- Add your library as a dependency in the other crate’s Cargo.toml:

 [dependencies]